Not Your Average “Future of Work” Event

 Sign up for our newsletter to stay up to date with our efforts to help Canadians navigate the changing world of work.

 Bolanle Alake-Apata is an Economist with LMIC.
-Her work currently focuses on making labour market information and insights easily accessible to Canadians.
+Her work currently focuses on conducting research on labour market information for recent immigrants and students.